-- unwelcome verbal (usually, but not necessarily, of a sexual nature) - harassment or abuse, including teasing, joking or making derogatory or dehumanizing remarks; - subtle pressure for sexual activity; - sexual contact or other inappropriate contact, - physical violence or abuse including leering, inappropriate patting or pinching, or other forms of unwelcome touching, attempted rape, and rape; NOTE Rape and any other criminal matters are reported immediately to local police. - intentional brushing against a student's or an employee's body; - displaying offensive pictures, posters, T-shirts, or other graphics; - demanding sexual favors accompanied by implied or overt threats concerning an individual's educational or employment status; and demanding sexual favors accompanied by implied or overt promises of preferential treatment with regard to an individual's educational or employment status.
+- unwelcome verbal communication (usually, but not necessarily, of a sexual nature) - harassment or abuse, including teasing, joking or making derogatory or dehumanizing remarks; - subtle pressure for sexual activity; - sexual contact or other inappropriate contact, - physical violence or abuse including leering, inappropriate patting or pinching, or other forms of unwelcome touching, attempted rape, and rape; [NOTE: allegations of rape and any other criminal matters will be reported immediately to local police.] - intentional brushing against a student's or an employee's body; - displaying offensive pictures, posters, T-shirts, or other graphics; - demanding sexual favors accompanied by implied or overt threats concerning an individual's educational or employment status; and demanding sexual favors accompanied by implied or overt promises of preferential treatment with regard to an individual's educational or employment status.